top of page

 Platja Castell

 In our opinion, by far the best local beach close to the Villa is Platja Castell.
-It’s a few kms to the north of Palamós and an easy hike from La Fosca beach along the Cami de Ronda.
-It has protected pay parking which in 2019 was €5 for the day.
-There is a short walk from the car park to the beach which boasts a chiringuito, lifeguards and kayak hire, but it is situated in an area of outstanding natural beauty with no development permitted, so Benidorm it is not.
-On the north end of the beach are the Iberic ruins dating back to the Stone Age which have been partially excavated and are free to look around.
+It’s about 3 kms to the north of Palamós and an easy hike from La Fosca beach along the Cami de Ronda.
+It has protected pay parking which is about €5 for the day and €3 for the afternoon.
+There is a short walk from the car park to the beach which boasts a chiringuito or two, lifeguards and kayak hire.
+This beach is located in an area of outstanding natural beauty and is protected against development.
+You won't find any shops of cafe's here.
+On the north end of the beach are the Iberic ruins dating back to the Stone Age which have been partially excavated and are free to wander around.
 On the south end of the beach behind some large rocks, you’ll find a small sandy bay which hosts the naturist beach.
 It’s not very big, but it is completely private from the main beach should you want to go skinny-dipping or go au natural for the day.

 Cala Estreta